Skip to main content

 Validation

-The Agent Runtime validates manifest structure and resolves required MCP registry identifiers.
+The Agent Runtime validates manifest structure and manifest-local capability references.

 3